cristobaltapia/pybaqus/README.md

 Great!
 That was it. :)

-Now you have your results as a VTK object, wrapped by PyVista, and there's nothing that can go in your way to analyze your results with pure python.
+Now you have your results as a VTK object, wrapped by PyVista, and there's nothing that can get in your way to analyze your results with pure python.

 ### Plot the mesh